-- On day 2 we only take pictures.
+- We only take pictures.
 There are no further injections. - Just before the scan you will be asked to empty your bladder. - We will again ask you to lie on the scan bed.
 This time the scan will last up to 3 hours.
 There will be an opportunity for you to move around a little between pictures and to empty your bladder if necessary.